getodk/docs/docs/central-api-accounts-and-users.rst

 **GET /v1/roles/{id}**

+.. raw:: html
-Getting an individual Role does not reveal any additional information over listing all Roles.
-It is, however, useful for direct lookup of a specific role:

-The ``id``\  parameter for Roles here and elsewhere will accept the numeric ID associated with that Role, *or*\  a ``system``\  name if there is one associated with the Role.
-Thus, you may request ``/v1/roles/admin``\  on any ODK Central server and receive information about the Administrator role.

-As with Role listing, there are no authorization restrictions upon this endpoint: anybody is allowed to get information about any Role at any time.
+  <p>Getting an individual Role does not reveal any additional information over listing all Roles.
+It is, however, useful for direct lookup of a specific role:</p><p>The <code>id</code> parameter for Roles here and elsewhere will accept the numeric ID associated with that Role, <em>or</em> a <code>system</code> name if there is one associated with the Role.
+Thus, you may request <code>/v1/roles/admin</code> on any ODK Central server and receive information about the Administrator role.</p><p>As with Role listing, there are no authorization restrictions upon this endpoint: anybody is allowed to get information about any Role at any time.</p>

 .. dropdown:: Request